WRITING STYLE: 3/5

 ENTERTAINMENT QUOTIENT: 2.5/5

 In conclusion, this is a combination which cannot and should not be missed.
-Leave out your expectations, and read Private India like you would read a debut author’s novel.
+Leave out your expectations, and read this book like you would read a debut author’s novel.

 Your Turn: What do you have to say about the collaboration between Ashwin Sanghi and James Patterson?
 Do let us know in the comments.